Find synonyms Find exact match

 SUMMARY AND RECOMMENDATIONS

 ●Surgical resection is the only potentially curative option for patients with liver-isolated metastatic colorectal cancer.
 For appropriately selected patients with four or fewer metastases, five-year relapse-free survival rates average 30 percent; in at least four contemporary series, five-year overall survival rates are approximately 58 percent.
 (See 'Surgical resection' above.)

-The optimal selection of patients for resection is evolving.
+The optimal selection of patients for resection, particularly the utility of preoperative integrated PET/CT, is evolving.
 Since the criteria for potential liver directed therapies have been expanded, hepatic surgical consultation should be obtained for surgically-fit patients with apparently isolated liver metastases unless they fall into one of the following categories (see 'Patient selection' above):

 •Radiographic evidence of involvement of the common hepatic artery, common hepatic or common bile duct, or main portal vein